-Found under Judging > Manage judging in your Award Force account, the judging dashboard has been designed to provide a quick summary of your program's judging progress in an easy-to-read format, all on one page.
+Found in the Manage workspace under Judging > Manage of your Award Force account, the judging dashboard has been designed to provide a quick summary of your program's judging progress in an easy-to-read format, all on one page.

 From this destination you can view the number of entries included in a given judging stage, the number of judges participating, the round in which this judging is occurring, and the completion percentage across all selected judges.